 Tick-borne encephalitis vaccination

-The tick-borne encephalitis vaccine (FSME- IMMUN 0.5 mL ®) is safe and effective.
-A lower dose (FSME-IMMUN 0.25 junior®) is used for children aged one to 16 years.
+FSME-IMMUN 0.5 ml ® protects against tick-borne encephalitis.
+A lower dose (FSME-IMMUN 0.25 ml Junior®) is used for children aged 1 to 16 years.

 - Three doses:

 - 5 to 12 months after the second dose

 - Accelerated schedule: if there is not enough time, the second dose may be given 14 days after the first.

 - The second booster vaccination takes place after 5 to 10 years (or after 3 years for people aged 60 years and older).

 Period of protection

 - The first two doses offer temporary protection.

 - The third dose ensures protection for a period of 3 years.